 - Have ready a 9-inch flan pan which is round with a central tube.
 Or another tube pan with smooth sides (not intricate bundt ones).

 - Trick: preheat the oven to 300°F/150°C. Put the flan pan inside while you make the caramel.
-This will help you coat it with the caramel because of the warm surface, it will glide more easily.
+This will help you coat it more easily with the caramel because of the warm surface, it will glide better.
 But this step is optional.
 Be sure to use kitchen mittens or towels when handling the pan.